RaghuJingade/swifyDex-token-list-bridge-utils/README.md

 ## Description
 This package contains utility functions used for converting an L1 token list into a cross-chain tokenlist by adding cross-chain mapping information for Arbitrum, Optimism, and Polygon to a given L1 list.

-Mappings get added in the form of an extensions field, following this [schema](https://github.com/Uniswap/token-lists/issues/51#issuecomment-952268629).
-(Currently does not fill information for origin and destination bridge addresses)

 ex:

       "name": "Uniswap",